Natanael97/Mexican-space-agency-social-service/README.md

 Social Service Intern

 ## 🛠️ Responsibilities
-- 📄 Development of technical documentation
+- 📄 Development of technical documentation using Jira and Confluence
 - 🛰️ Support in aerospace-related projects
 - 🔍 Research and analysis of engineering topics